dictcp/uplex-varnish-k8s-ingress/README.md

 * Only one Ingress definition is valid at a time.
 If more than one definition is added to the namespace, then the most recent definition becomes valid.
-* A variety of elements in the Varnish implementation of Ingress are hard-wired, as detailed of the following, and are expected to become configurable in further development.
+* A variety of elements in the Varnish implementation of Ingress are hard-wired, as detailed in the following, These are expected to become configurable in further development.

 # Installation